-A TEST CASE is a set of conditions or variables under which a tester will determine whether a system under test satisfies requirements or works correctly.
+A TEST CASE is a documented set of preconditions (prerequisites), procedures (inputs / actions) and postconditions (expected results) which a tester uses to determine whether a system under test satisfies requirements or works correctly.
+A test case can have one or multiple test scripts and a collection of test cases is called a test suite.

 Test Case Template